 This guest blog post is by Ash Vardanian , founder of Unum .
 He's focused on building high-performance computing and storage systems as part of the open-source Unum Cloud project .

-Modern CPUs have an incredible superpower: hyper-scalar operations, made available through single instruction, multiple data (SIMD) parallel processing.
+Modern CPUs have an incredible superpower: super-scalar operations, made available through single instruction, multiple data (SIMD) parallel processing.
 Instead of doing one operation at a time, a single core can do up to 4, 8, 16, or even 32 operations in parallel.
 In a way, a modern CPU is like a mini GPU, able to perform a lot of simultaneous calculations.
 Yet, because it’s so tricky to write parallel operations, almost all that potential remains untapped, resulting in code that only does one operation at a time

-Here, we share our learnings distilled from years of implementing SIMD kernels in the SimSIMD library, which currently powers vector math in dozens of DBMS products and AI companies with software being deployed on well over 100 million devices.
+Here, we share what we learned from years of implementing SIMD kernels in the SimSIMD library, which currently powers vector math in dozens of Database Management Systems (DBMS) products and AI companies–with software deployed on well over 100 million devices.
+While the first SIMD instruction sets were defined as early as 1966, the pain points of working with SIMD have been persistent:

 High-performance computing is practically reverse-engineering of architecture details.
-Auto-vectorization is unreliable: the compiler can't reliably figure this out for us.SIMD instructions are complex, and even Arm is starting to look more “CISCy” than x86!Performance is unpredictable, even for the same instruction sets shared across different CPUs.Debugging is complex: there's no easy way to view the registers.CPU-specific code is tricky, whether it be compile-time or dynamic dispatch.Computation precision is inconsistent for floating point operations across different CPUs and instruction sets.Let's explore these challenges, and how Mojo helps address them, by implementing one of the most trivial yet widespread operations in machine learning: cosine similarity.
+Auto-vectorization is unreliable: the compiler can't reliably figure this out for us.SIMD instructions are complex, and even Arm is starting to look more “CISCy” than x86!Performance is unpredictable, even for the same instruction sets shared across different CPUs.Debugging is complex: there's no easy way to view the registers.CPU-specific code is tricky, whether it be compile-time or dynamic dispatch.Computation precision is inconsistent for floating point operations across different CPUs and instruction sets.Let's explore these challenges and how Mojo helps address them by implementing one of the most trivial yet widespread operations in machine learning: cosine similarity.
 Cosine similarity computes how close two vectors are to one another by measuring the angle between the vectors.

-Introduction to cosine similarity This simple operation is used more commonly than you might think.
-It’s used by farming robots to zap 200,000 weeds per hour with vision guided lasers, new ML-based methods for improving the speed and accuracy of climate models, and by nearly every Retrieval Augmented Generation (RAG) pipeline for measuring the similarity of user prompts to existing knowledge bases.
-The following simplified diagram illustrates how cosine similarity is used for RAG.
-A language processing ML pipeline converts text into vectors that numerically capture the meaning of words and sentences, with similar vectors sharing similar meaning.
+The following simplified diagram illustrates how RAG uses cosine similarity.
+A language processing ML pipeline converts text into vectors that numerically capture the meaning of words and sentences, with similar vectors sharing similar meanings.
 These semantically meaningful vectors are called embeddings.
 Cosine similarity is a way to compute the difference between embedding vectors, determining if they are semantically similar.

 Simplified example of measuring embedding distance.
 Adapted from Samuel Partee Cosine similarity can be expressed with this trivial Python code snippet, which takes the dot product of two vectors normalized by the length of the vectors: